 The Directors are responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the financial position of the Company.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 AUDITOR

-The auditor, Baker Tilly, has been appointed during the year and has indicated its willingness to continue in office and will be decided in the next annual meeting.
+The Auditor, Baker Tilly, has indicated its willingness to continue in office and will be appointed in the next Annual meeting.